-The keyphrase density is simply the number of times that the keyphrase appears in your post.
+The keyphrase density (aka keyword density) is simply the number of times that the keyphrase appears in your post.
 If Yoast states that there are not enough mentions for the length of your post, just add a few more where it feels natural to do so.

 Too many mentions will be seen as being a bit spammy, so try not to overload your article with too many instances of your keyphrase.

 The Slug is the part of the page URL that appears after the various forward slashes that show the placement of the post within the site structure.

 In this instance the URL is as follows:

 When you input your title into the page, the slug will be automatically generated.
 So, as long as your page title includes your keyphrase, then so will your slug.

 Do not change the slug of your page, especially after you have published your post.
 This will have a negative impact on your SEO.